bitPogo/kmock/docs/src/howto/assertion.md

 ## Compatibility with Proxy Access Methods

 In case you use Proxy Access Methods with Coroutines (aka `asyncProxyOf`) you may have to use the corresponding Verification/Assertion methods.
-They act the very same way as describe the described methods above and start with the prefix `async` like `asyncVerify`.
+They act the very same way as they synchronous counter parts.
+The only difference is that they start with the prefix `async` like `asyncVerify`.

+!!!important
     Do not use them with direct Proxy Access together - their soul purpose is bound to `asyncProxyOf` and `asyncProxyOf` only.